Call us for a free quote at 1-877-690-2115

 Doors - Fit bristle (or brush) strips to the bottom of doors to prevent entry, especially in older properties where the door fit may not be snug.

 Pipework - Seal holes around existing or new pipes with coarse grade stainless steel wire wool and caulking (pliable sealant).

 Holes - These are often made in exterior walls for cables and pipes; check that old pipework holes are sealed too.
-Any holes that are larger than 0.5cm will allow mice to gain access because their jaws can fit into tight spaces like these and quickly chew larger openings that allow them to enter a building.
+Any holes that are larger than 0.5cm will allow mice to gain access because their jaws can fit into tight spaces like these, allowing them to quickly chew larger openings through which they can enter a building.

 Vents - Cover these with fine galvanized wire mesh, especially if they are damaged.